It’s a fact that pastors aren’t half as well trained in caring for sheep as they are in giving teachings. This is a problem.

 - M: How to plan my battles so that I’ll be sure to end up there.

 In the rest of this post, I’ll explain the GRACE steps in the first box above.
-Then, you’ll have to read the next post to understand the second box.
+Then, you can read the next post to understand the second box.

 Let me break this down for you so that you know what we’re looking at with G.R.A.C.E.
 Let’s think about this from the perspective of someone who needs coaching.